Tennessee-class battleship: General characteristics and machinery

 The Tennessee-class ships were 600 ft long at the waterline, 624 ft long overall, had a beam of 97 ft 5 in, and a draft of 30 ft 2 in.
 They displaced 32300 LT standard, and 33190 LT at full combat load.
 Under emergency conditions, additional fuel and ammunition could be stored, which significantly increased displacement to 37948 LT, which accordingly deepened draft to 34 ft 9.875 in.
 The ships' hulls featured a pronounced clipper bow to handle high seas and reduce spray.
 A double bottom extended for the full length of the ships, and their hulls featured extensive compartmentalization to reduce the risk of uncontrollable flooding; below the waterline, the hull had 768 compartments and another 180 above the line.

 The main deck, the highest deck that extended for the entire length of the ship, contained much of the living space for their crews, which included 57 officers and 1,026 enlisted men.
-As built, they were fitted with two lattice masts with spotting tops for the main gun battery.
+As built, they were fitted with two lattice masts with spotting tops for the main battery.
 Steering was controlled by a single balanced rudder.

 The ships were powered by turbo-electric drive.
 Eight oil-fired Babcock & Wilcox water-tube boilers generated steam that powered two Westinghouse turbo-electric generators that in turn provided power for four electric motors that drove four 3-bladed, 14 ft screws.
 The turbines were in separate watertight compartments, arranged fore and aft, with four boilers apiece; each boiler had its own watertight boiler rooms, with two boilers on either side of the turbines.
 The motors were arranged in three rooms: a larger, central room for the two engines driving the inboard shafts, and one for each outboard shaft on either side.
 Each set of four boilers was ducted into its own funnel.

 Their propulsion systems were rated at 28600 shp, generating a top speed of 21 kn.
 On speed trials, Tennessee reached a maximum of 21.38 kn from 29609 shp.
 Normal oil storage amounted to 1900 LT, but voids in the hull could be used to increase maximum emergency fuel capacity to 4656 LT.
 They had a cruising range of 8000 nmi at a speed of 10 kn, which fell to 2500 nmi at 20 kn normally; with full emergency oil their range more than doubled, to 20500 nmi at 10 knots and 9700 nmi at 18 kn.